qkzk/fm/readme.md

 ### Display

 - Change display, removing details with Alt+e or display a single pane with Alt+d
-- Preview most of files (text, highlighted code, binary, pdf, exif details, video/audio details, archives) with P
+- Preview most of files (text, highlighted code, binary, pdf, exif details, image/video, audio details, archives, MS-office & OpenOffice documents) with P
 - Toggle the tree view with t.
 Fold selected folder with z.
 Unfold every folder with Z, fold every folder with Alt+z.
 - Enter preview mode with Alt+P. Every file is previewed in the second pane.
 - Filter the view (by extension, name, directory only, all files) with F
 - Find files with / (with completion: Tab, enter to search),
 - flag files matching a regex with w

-### Fuzzy finder
+### Fuzzy finders

-- Use the integrated fuzzy finder (forked version of skim, an fzf clone) with Ctrl+f to navigate quickly
-- The same fuzzy finder can find specific lines in files with Ctrl+s
-- Another fuzzy finder is available for your keybinds with Alt+h
+- Ctrl-f : search in filenames and move there,
+- Ctrl-s : search for a line in file content and move there,
+- Alt-h : search for a keybinding and execute the action.

+We use a fork of [skim](https://github.com/lotabout/skim), an fzf clone written in rust.

 ### Neovim filepicker

 When you open a file with i, it will send an event to Neovim and open it in a new buffer.
-Recent versions of neovim export the RPC server address to an environment variable which is read if no argument is provided.

 It should always work, even outside of neovim.

+The RPC server address is found by looking for neovim in /proc.
+If it fails, we can still look for an environment variable set by neovim itself.
-It's also possible to pass the RPC server address with `fm -s address`.
+Finally, it's also possible to pass the RPC server address with `fm -s address`.

 ### cd on quit